Bayes Factors Based on Test Statistics and Non-Local Moment Prior Densities: Abstract

 \section{Abstract}

-We describe Bayes factors functions based on \emph{z}, \emph{t}, $\chi^2$, and \emph{F} statistics and the prior distributions used to define alternative hypotheses.
-The non-local alternative prior distributions are centered on standardized effects, which index the Bayes factor function.
-The prior densities include a dispersion parameter that models the variation of effect sizes across replicated experiments.
-We examine the convergence rates of Bayes factor functions under true null and true alternative hypotheses.
-Several examples illustrate the application of the Bayes factor functions to replicated experimental designs and compare the conclusions from these analyses to other default Bayes factor methods.
+We describe Bayes factors based on \emph{z}, \emph{t}, $\chi^2$, and \emph{F} statistics when non-local moment prior distributions are used to define alternative hypotheses.
+The non-local alternative prior distributions are centered on standardized effects.
+The prior densities include a dispersion parameter that can be used to model prior precision and the variation of effect sizes across replicated experiments.
+We examine the convergence rates of Bayes factors under true null and true alternative hypotheses and show how these Bayes factors can be used to construct Bayes factor functions.
+An example illustrates the application of resulting Bayes factors to psychological experiments.